oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?

-A concept that we expect frequent use of in this project is "Message Passing" and "State Modification".
-It's be necesssary in communication protocols between our various tools.
+A few concepts that we expect frequent use of are "Message Passing" and "State Modification".
+They're necesssary for the communication protocols between our various tools.
+Another concept we expect use of is "recursion".
+The looping of live MIDI input is the most obvious use recursion, and we expect to find use for it in the rest of the project.

 ### Data set or other source materials
 We will be using the following materials for this project: